Trolli ARENA

 History and description

-The Trolli ARENA, then still called Sportplatz Ronhof, was built in the early 20th century.
-Greuther Fürth had been formed in 1906, but already one year later decided that they needed a proper stadium.
+Sportpark Ronhof, in full Sportpark Ronhof Thomas Sommer, was built in the early 20th century.
+Greuther Fürth had been formed in 1906, but already one year in their existence decided that they needed a proper stadium.

-Sportplatz Ronhof officially opened on the 11th of September 1910 with a match between Greuther Fürth and Karlsruher FV.
+Sportplatz Ronhof officially opened on 11 September 1910 with a match between Greuther Fürth and Karlsruher FV.
 It could hold just over 10,000 spectators at that time.

 The stadium got quickly expanded after the First World War and at some point even counted as the largest in the country.
 Further enlargements in the late 1920 increased capacity to almost 30,000 places.